chrisl8/ArloBot/scripts/README.md

 Convenience Scripts
 ===========================

 These are scripts that are meant to make it easy to start up basic ROS functions on the robot without having to run dozens of roslaunch commands.
+Many of these scripts are also used by the web site and the ROS nodes themselves to accomplish tasks.
+Using the same code makes testing easy.

 <ul>
 <li>setup.sh - Set up everything Arlobot needs in your environment.</li>